Using 1Password

 Select Add Private Key > Generate a New Key.

-Choose a key type, then select Generate.
+Choose a , then select Generate.

 You can edit the name of your key and make any other changes.
 When you're done, select Save.